jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 ## Projection

 The next step is to project the view space onto the screen space.
 OpenGL uses NDC where the screen space is a unit cube where axes co-ordinates range from -1 to 1.
-Any fragments with co-ordinates outside of this range are ignored or **clipped**.
+Any fragments with co-ordinates outside of this range are **clipped** and ignored by the shaders.

 ### Orthographic projection